JOIN THE JOURNEY! 10% discount on your first purchase by subscribing to the newsletter

-Remedium n.4 – Hangover is a complex recipe, composed of 11 herbs specifically selected and chosen to guarantee a regenerating sensation like a new start, especially when in “Hangover”.
+Remedium No. 4 – Hangover is a complex recipe composed of 11 herbs specially selected and chosen to ensure a rejuvenating feeling and restart at our best, especially when we are in “Hangover.”

-In this Remedium we find ingredients like lemon, lemongrass and orange which are rich in vitamin C and toning properties; mint, ginger and fennel are so flavorful that are the ones characterizing the taste, giving the infusion a fresh and fragrant flavor.
-Black pepper and turmeric blend together, while mallow, gentian and chamomile guarantee the balance between all the herbs, favoring a synergistic action for the liver, the stomach and the intestines, while releasing a marked energetic sensation.
+In this Remedium we find lemon, lemongrass and orange rich in Vitamin C and invigorating; mint, ginger and licorice that give the infusion its special fresh and fragrant flavor.
+Finally, black pepper and turmeric and mallow, gentian and chamomile, which provide the balance among all the herbs to promote a synergistic action in favor of the liver, stomach and intestines, releasing a marked tonic and energetic sensation.

-Remedium n.4 – Hangover, 11 herbs to regenerate yourself
+Remedium No. 4 – Hangover, 11 herbs to regenerate you

 Chamomile, Matricaria chamomilla